Tanq16/containerized-security-toolkit/README.md

     fi
     # copy the run.sh file to act as kind of a bootstrap script
     docker cp $HOME/docker_work/run.sh sec_docker:/root/run.sh
-    # create a new password for ssh-ing into the docker image
+    # create a new password for SSH-ing into the docker image
     new_pass=$(cat /dev/random | head -c 20 | base64 | tr -d '=+/')
     # print the new password and store in a file in the current directory
     echo "Password: $new_pass"